 ReferencesContinuity in Architecture, Sigurd Lewerentz and a Material Basis for Form

-From the architect.
+Text description provided by the architects.
 After over a decade of absence from architecture, Sigurd Lewerentz reappeared with the creation of St. Mark’s Church in Björkhagen, Stockholm.
 His winning design for the church brought him back to the art of building, and his apt control of materiality brought the St. Mark’s Church international attention.

 Lewerentz received the commission for St. Mark’s Church through a competition.
 He was invited, along with four other architects, to propose ideas for the new church.
 Lewerentz submitted multiple ideas and was ultimately chosen as the designer for the new church in 1956.